 Special leave is provided under the following circumstances:

-- 3 days in case of marriage (once only)
+- 3 days in case of marriage (only once)

-- 3 days in case of death (son, daughter, mother, father, wife, grandfather, grandmother, brother or sister)
+- 3 days for death in the family (son, daughter, mother, father, wife, grandfather, grandmother, brother or sister)

 - 2 days in case of the death of an aunt or an uncle